kora-projects/kora-docs/mkdocs/docs/v2/en/guides/config-hocon.md

 - `libs.lib2` also reuses the whole object
 - `libs.lib2.endpoint` overrides only one field after reuse

+Order matters in the last three lines: `libs.lib2.endpoint` has to come after `libs.lib2 = ${common-lib}`, otherwise the whole-object assignment would replace it.

-This is the payoff of combining HOCON reuse with `@ConfigValueExtractor`: one config shape, multiple extracted instances, minimal duplication.
+This is the payoff of combining HOCON reuse with `@ConfigMapper`: one config shape, multiple mapped instances, minimal duplication.

 ## Resolved Values { #resolved-values }